How to navigate Windows using a keyboard

 Once the window is not maximized you can move a window by pressing ALT and spacebar at the same time, move to the move option, press enter, and then move the window using your arrow keys on the keyboard.

 To move between any open programs on your computer, press ALT and Tab at the same time and let go of Tab while continuing to hold the ALT key.
-If done successfully, this will open a window that display each of the open programs on your computer.
+If done successfully, a window will be shown that displays each of the open programs on your computer.
 Pressing Tab while ALT continues to be held will move between each of the programs.
-When the program you wish to switch to is selected, letting go of ALT and Tab will switch to that program.
+When the program you want to switch to is selected, letting go of ALT and Tab will switch to that program.

 A window, dialog box, or window with buttons is often done by using the Tab key, spacebar, arrow keys, and the Enter key.
 When in this window, if you need to switch between buttons, text fields, or other portions of the window, press the Tab key.
 If this does not work, try using the arrow keys.
 If you need to press a button such as an 'Ok' or 'Cancel' button, if the button is selected, often pressing the spacebar or enter key will push the button.